 When is an emergency absence appropriate?

-An emergency absence is appropriate for students who have had unexpected circumstances arise that necessitate a brief (three weeks or less) absence from the College.
+An emergency absence is appropriate for students for whom unexpected circumstances arise that necessitate a brief (three weeks or less) absence from the College.
 Examples of circumstances that may require such an absence would include: attending the funeral of a close family member or friend, or recovery from an accident, illness, or surgery.

 Can I extend my emergency absence status if I want to?